gipfeli-io/documentation/docs/guidelines/testing-strategy.md

 * **Unit-tests:** Only components that have special functionality (e.g. in terms of logged-in state) have to be unit-tests.
 We do not unit test each and every simple component and or route.
-* **Integration-tests:** Integration-tests should mainly deal with ensuring that authorization is implemented properly.